 Sidney Hutter: Cool as Glass

-For nearly four decades, Hutter’s cold glass sculpture techniques have pushed the boundaries of the medium.
+For nearly four decades, Sidney Hutter’s plate glass creations have pushed the boundaries of this cool medium.

 Most glass art is made with molten materials.
 But Sidney Hutter is not most glass artists.
 He’s one of perhaps a dozen living artists who excel in the cooler approach.
 Hutter works in cold glass—sheets of the same materials skyscrapers and store fronts are made from.
 Cut, colored, and fused, plate glass is transformed into extraordinary art.
 But though they may look functional, don’t be fooled.
 Hutter’s vases are completely solid.